Manuscript wishlist

 YA and MG - genre

 Contemporary fantasy will be my largest focus here, but I’m sparingly open to other genres!
+Note that I’m a good fit for “contemporary plus” genres in general, e.g. contemporary horror and contemporary romance.

 -Thriller/mystery/suspense: More open here!
-I’m a fan of murder mysteries, especially those with unconventional formats (WHERE SECRETS LIE by Eva V. Gibson again, THE LOVELY BONES by Alice Sebold), but don’t tend to love plots with heavy police involvement.
+I’m a fan of murder mysteries, especially those with unconventional formats and multiple-timelines (WHERE SECRETS LIE by Eva V. Gibson again, THE LOVELY BONES by Alice Sebold), but don’t tend to love plots with heavy police involvement.
 I also like more focus on character than is typical for these areas (Maureen Johnson’s TRULY DEVIOUS series) and very literary writing (I WILL NEVER LEAVE YOU by Kara A. Kennedy—another favorite!).

 picture books